apacheignite/documentation/sql/distributed-ddl.md

   "title": "JDBC driver"
 }
 [/block]
-Example below demonstrates how to create an index with Ignite JDBC driver.
+The example below demonstrates how to create an index with Apache Ignite JDBC driver.
 [block:code]
 {
   "codes": [